 After 4 weeks of recovery in the hospital I started my rehabilitation therapy at the Heliomare Rehabilitation Centre.
 This was a period of more than a year.
 During rehabilitation I was taught how to use a wheelchair.
 At first I made passive transfers, later on I started making active transfers.

-he front of my wheelchair cushion needs to be stable enough for me to be able to transfer in and out of my wheelchair.
+The front of my wheelchair cushion needs to be stable enough for me to be able to transfer in and out of my wheelchair.
 The back of the cushion has to protect the skin on my buttocks and ideally this part also offers me stability.
-I am a sportsman and hate sitting around doing nothing, so the cushion should conform itself to all of my activities.
+I am a sportsman and hate sitting around doing nothing.
+The cushion should conform itself to all of my activities.
 The Vicair Active is able to do so and provides all of the above.
 The front of the Vicair Active offers sufficient stability.
 The rear compartments are filled with air cells that offer me skin protection and improve my freedom of movement.
 The Vicair team helped me to further optimize the filling grade of the cushion to the shape and needs of my body.

 Because of my active lifestyle I often transfer in and out of my car.
 The great thing about the Vicair Active is that it is a lightweight cushion.
 I can leave it in my chair and still easily lift my wheelchair into the car.